postrv/autorust-docs/Writerside/topics/TuringPi-Rust-AI-Agent-Platform.md

 ## Architectural Overview

 The proposed system consists of the following components:
 - Agent Manager: Manages the Agents and the Agent registry.
+Has the ability to start and stop Agents and to append messages to their message queues.
 - Agent Registry: Maintains a list of Agents, their IDs, and functions.
 - Agents for specific roles: e.g. GPT Vision, Coding Agent, Code Interpreter, Code Checker (see example).
   - Each Agent has its own message queue and can be configured to run on a separate thread or process.